PrabinTam/Capstone-Project/README.md

 This project is still ongoing project hence the files I have commited will undergo changes.

 Now, what does this project do?
-    This project is writeen in python, which will act as a mini-antivirus
+    This project is writeen in python, which will act as a SafeGuard

-How is it a Mini-antivirus:
+How is it a SafeGuard:

 [processes_check.py]